tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ```

 ### Join
-A function called “join” from `Control.Monad` also distills the essence of `Monad` nicely.
+A function called “`join`” from `Control.Monad` also distills the essence of `Monad` nicely.
 Its type and definition in terms of bind is:
 ```haskell
 join :: Monad m => m (m a) -> m a join = (>>=id)
 ```

-We can apply join to “flatten” the nested IO contexts from the earlier fmap example:
+We can apply join to “flatten” the nested `IO` contexts from the earlier `fmap` example:
 ```haskell
 GHCi>:t join $ greet <$> getLine :: IO ()
 ```